Hooks

 Questions

-- How do I automate my work locally?
+• How do I automate checks on my commit?

 Objectives